DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/shape-data-expression-bindings/conditionally-change-a-control-appearance.md

 	![](../../../../images/eurd-web-shaping-style-name-expression-property.png)

-6. In the invoked **Expression Editor**, specify the required condition for switching between the created styles.
+6. In the invoked [Expression Editor](../../report-designer-tools/expression-editor.md), specify the required condition for switching between the created styles.

 	![](../../../../images/eurd-web-shaping-style-condition-expression.png)